- developing a strong and effective partnership approach within the outdoor recreation sector

-- supporting partnerships and sharing best practice
+- delivering training programmes and sharing best practice

 - increasing opportunities to volunteer

-- employing innovative approaches to provide information on outdoor recreation opportunities, particularly to disadvantaged groups.
+- employing innovative approaches to provide information on outdoor recreation opportunities, particularly to disadvantaged groups

 Service Level Agreements